 How to Read PDF Files in C#

-Reading PDF files programmatically is an important task in various industries such as finance, healthcare, legal, and education.
-In these industries, PDF documents contain critical information that needs to be processed, analyzed, and extracted for various purposes, such as data analysis, document management, and document automation.
-However, despite the importance of programmatic PDF processing, it can still be a difficult task to accomplish.
+Programmatic PDF processing is crucial in industries like finance, healthcare, legal, and education, where critical information needs to be processed, analyzed, and extracted from PDF documents for purposes such as data analysis, document management, and automation.
+Despite its importance, this task can be challenging.

 IronPDF: A C# PDF Library